Programmer-from-MARS/push_swap_42/README.md

 # push_swap_42
 The Push_swap project is a very simple and highly effective algorithm project: data will need to be sorted.
 You have at your disposal a set of int values, 2 stacks and a set of instructions to manipulate both stacks.

-You can see full list of available commands I could use in this project in attached pdf, but here are commands I ended up using in that project:
+###### How to run:
 ```
 git clone https://github.com/Programmer-from-MARS/push_swap_42.git
 cd push_swap
 make
+./push_swap "Your_numbers i.e. : 007 -21 +42"
 ```
+You can see full list of available commands I could use in this project in attached pdf, but here are commands I ended up using in that project:
 ###### **PUSH**
 - pa && pb -> move first element to second stack
 ###### **SWAP**